pjambet/redis-in-ruby/content/post/chapter-2-respond-to-get-and-set.md

       # We're effectively silencing the server with these two lines
       # stderr would have logged something when it receives SIGINT, with a complete stacktrace
       $stderr = StringIO.new
-      # stdout would haev logged the "Server started ..." & "New client connected ..." lines
+      # stdout would have logged the "Server started ..." & "New client connected ..." lines
       $stdout = StringIO.new
       BasicServer.new
     end